br-automation-com/paho.mqtt.c-ar/README.md

 - Publisher
 - Subscriber

-Everytime a new connection with a MQTT broker is desired, an IotMqttClient FUB must be used.
+Every time a new connection with a MQTT broker is desired, an IotMqttClient FUB must be used.
 Then, depending on the pubish/subscribe needs, it is possible to associate from 0 to 50 `IotMqttPublish` or `IotMqttSubscribe` FUBs. `IotMqttRegParPublish` and `IotMqttRegParSubscribe` also count as `IotMqttPublish` or `IotMqttSubscribe`

 Here are some simple samples.
-Before running them,**it is important to change the ClientID** parameter to a customized one, since the **ClientID must be unique** in the broker.
+Before running them, **it is important to change the ClientID** parameter to a customized one, since the **ClientID must be unique** in the broker.

 - Publish sample: This sample shows how to connect, and publish MQTT messages to a topic